Did you know?

 Community – Australia expand

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.
-Social exclusion in Australia is an issue for several groups: those with low incomes, the unemployed, those with poor health and people not proficient in English.
-Most of these groups also have particular difficulty in “having a say” in their community or influencing decision makers.

 More ResourcesHow's Life? at a Glance OECD Insights: Human Capital